The most famous and most important home movie ever made.

 Still frames from the film were published in the next week's LIFE Magazine, and drawings based on the film were included in the 1967 book Six Seconds in Dallas, but the film was not shown for the American public until it was aired on ABC in 1975.
 It is now widely available on the Internet in various formats—digitally cleaned up versions, versions centering on the occupants of the car in close-up, and frame-by-frame presentations (see here).
 Abraham Zapruder died in 1970.
 After years of litigation the Zapruder family sold the original film to the U.S. government in 1999 for $16 million.
 Both the film and Zapruder's camera are the property of the National Archives.
 The Zapruder family donated the copyright of the film to the Sixth Floor Museum in 1999.

-Home movies taken by observers Marie Muchmore, Orville Nix, and Charles Bronson depict the fatal headshot, but none with as much clarity or nearly as close as the Zapruder film.
-The Zapruder film was inducted in the National Film Registry with the class of 1994.
+Home movies taken by observers Marie Muchmore, Orville Nix, and Charles Bronson (not the actor) depict the fatal headshot, but none with as much clarity or nearly as close as the Zapruder film.
+The Zapruder Film was inducted in the National Film Registry with the class of 1994, and has since entered the Public Domain.